 - You can fit in more sites in one dayas you’re not waiting around for people.
 Similarly, you can spend longer in places that you enjoy.
 You get to set off and return to Reykjavik at your leisure.

-However, driving can be a little bit tricky on the icy roads of Iceland and harsh winter storms, so only rent a car if you’re feeling confident.
+However, driving can be a little bit tricky on the icy roads of Iceland with harsh winter storms, so only rent a car if you’re feeling confident.
 Tours are an excellent way of seeing the top sites without worrying about navigation or road safety.

 What we decided on: